Urdons/RoKeys/README.md

 DelKeyBind("example", Enum.KeyCode.X)
 --the input "Enum.KeyCode.X" will no longer interact with the bind "example"
 ```
-> similarly to `AddKeyBind`, `DelKeyBind` supports deleting multiple `binds` and `inputs`, I reccomend being more careful however, as you could accidentally delete keybinds
+> similarly to `AddKeyBind`, `DelKeyBind` supports deleting multiple `binds` and `inputs`, I reccomend being more careful however, as you could accidentally delete keybinds.

 You can also delete `inputs` or `binds` en-masse as shown below:
 ```lua